Jewish Federation of Metropolitan Detroit & The Jewish Fund

 The Jewish Fund Staff

-- Margo Pernick, Executive Director (leading the organization since 2008; previously program officer at Kresge Foundation)
+- Margo Pernick, Executive Director (leading the organisation since 2008; previously programme officer at Kresge Foundation)

 - Kristin Moskovitz, Grants Administrator (joined September 2017; primary contact for applicants and grantees)